 It also comes with a sleek cherrywood box and a sliding lid.
 The velvet bag is perfect for storing the microphone.
 This is a beautiful thing that should be treasured!

-Although the handbook does not provide a frequency response plot, it indicates that the mic is flat from 60Hz to 15kHz.
-There is a small mid-frequency peak between 1.2 and 2kHz and approximately 2dB high.
+Although the handbook does not provide a response plot, it indicates that the mic is flat from 60Hz to 15kHz.
+There is a small mid-frequency peak between 1.2 and 2kHz and approximately 2dB.

 The handbook does not provide a plot of the frequency response.
 However, this tends to increase the apparent detail and resolution of mics.
 It is subtle and musically complementing.